CONTACT THE MAIN UH ENERGY OFFICE

 Before joining the University of Houston, Dr. Kostarelos was on the faculty at The University of Cyprus where he and his colleagues have founded the NIREAS International Water Research Center, which included his Subsurface Research Laboratory and resulted in an award of 2.5M Euros.
 His research interests in the area of flow in porous media and fracture flow include EOR technologies, PITT, among others.
 His work has also involved development of an NIR-based, optical fiber chemical sensor that could be used in the subsurface environment.
 See the RESEARCH tab for a listing of current research projects.

-Stephanie A. Coates is a research administrator for UH Energy and the Project Manager for SSI and has worked with SSI in some capacity since its creation.
+Stephanie A. Coates is a research administrator for UH Energy and the Program Director for SSI and has worked with SSI in some capacity since its creation.

 Stephanie is pursuing dual master’s degrees in Social Work and Public Policy focusing on environmental justice policy, with an expected graduation date of December 2020.

 UH Energy Scholar

 Emily Pickrell is a veteran energy reporter, with more than 12 years of experience covering everything from oil fields to industrial water policy to the latest on Mexican climate change laws.
 Emily has reported on energy issues from around the U.S., Mexico and the United Kingdom.
 Prior to journalism, Emily worked as a policy analyst for the U.S. Government Accountability Office and as an auditor for the international aid organization, CARE.